 Welcome to St Swithun-upon-Kingsgate

 St Swithun’s is a unique ‘upper room’ where people have gathered for worship and prayer for centuries.
 The church is open daily to visitors, and we gather every Sunday at 6pm for a service (normally Evensong, but Holy Communion on the 2nd Sunday of the month).
-We love worshipping there for the deep sense of peace that sets us up for the busy week ahead - why not join us?
+We love worshipping here for the deep sense of peace that sets us up for the busy week ahead - why not join us?
 Please note that the church is accessed up a flight of stairs from the street level.
-It is a ‘chapel-of-ease’ to the parish church of St Lawrence, which means that it is not licensed for weddings (except in exceptional circumstances), but those with a connection to the parish may be married at St Lawrence or at our sister parish of St Bartholomew, Hyde.
+It is now licensed for weddings (previously it was possible only in exceptional circumstances), so please visit our Weddings page if you would like to make an enquiry.

 History